Haji Oh

 BIO

-In addition to textiles, Oh includes photography, text, and sound in her installations in order to give expression to the silent memories of women and unnamed individuals.
-Oh collects memories through community workshops and dialogue and develops them in her practice to explore the effects of ‘post-memory’.
+Oh utilises the techniques of weaving, dyeing, tying, stitching, photography, text, and audio in her installations to shed light on the untold stories of people whose lives have touched hers, and to give expression to the silent memories of women and unnamed individuals.
+Oh collects memories through community workshops and dialogue, and develops them in her practice to explore the effects of post-memory.

 PRESS